 A representative from our office will meet you at the airport and drive you to your hotel.
 Check in and take rest.
 A trip briefing will be held at our office or at your hotel’s lounge later in the day.
 Meet your guide and if you have any queries you can ask your guide.
 Overnight in Kathmandu.

 Drive to the airport and catch your flight to Lukla, the Gateway to Everest.
 Once you arrive in Lukla you meet the rest of the crew.
 Sort your luggage and start your Everest Base Camp and Kala Patthar Short trek.
-Walk past Lukla Bazaar and head down to Phakding.
+Walk past Lukla Bazar and head down to Phakding.

 It is a short hike and you reach in Phakding in about 3 to 4 hours.
 Cross a bridge over the Dudh Koshi River to finally arrive at the picturesque village of Phakding.
 Overnight in Phakding.